 You will need to keep track of the amounts you pay for outside services like janitorial services, professional services, or internet support.
 If you pay someone $600 or more during a year, you must provide that person with a 1099-NEC form (starting in 2020) and file that form with the IRS.

 Every business needs several types of insurance and you can deduct insurance costs as a business expense.
 You can only deduct the cost of insurance for the current year; you can't pay next year's insurance and deduct it this year.

 You will need to pay employees according to the payroll system you have set up.
 The cost of employee wages and salaries and some employee benefits are all deductible to your business.
 You can also deduct employment taxes, including:

 - Your employer part of FICA taxes (for Social Security/Medicare taxes)

 Supplies and Other Office Expenses

+You can deduct the cost of fees you pay to professionals, including your attorney, CPA/tax professional, and other professional consultants.
 You may not pay these people every month, but budget money in this category just in case.

 Advertising and Marketing Costs